dbohdan/unflattener/README.md

 Unflattener has been tested to work under Linux (Ubuntu 12.04, Fedora 19 and Debian 7) and Windows (XP, 7 and 8.1).

 You'll need Python 2.7 (v2.6 and earlier won't work due to the use of dict comprehensions), NumPy and either PIL (the Python Imaging Library) or its substitute Pillow to run Unflattener.
-On Debian and Ubuntu you can do this with
+On Debian and Ubuntu you can install the required packages with

     sudo apt-get install python-numpy python-imaging